 Our downtown is a diverse community of people joined in the common interest of bettering the downtown for everyone.
 The Downtown Community Safety Partnership (DCSP) is proactively working to better link this diverse community and grow partnerships and community service to create a healthy, safe, and connected downtown Winnipeg community.
-Working toward a 24/7 presence downtown, DCSP teams provide non-emergency response, outreach and intervention to those experiencing complex issues in Winnipeg’s downtown, and are working to integrate safety services and initiatives and to share skills, experience and technology to benefit all members and visitors of the downtown community.
+With a 24/7 presence downtown, DCSP teams provide non-emergency response, outreach and intervention to those experiencing complex issues in Winnipeg’s downtown, and are working to integrate safety services and initiatives and to share skills, experience and technology to benefit all members and visitors of the downtown community.

 When to call the DCSP